 Divorce is often painful, and it helps to remember that people react differently to pain.
 This includes you, even if you are not one of the people getting divorced.
 You are entitled to be angry, upset, or hurt for yourself and on behalf of your loved one.
 However, displacing your feelings onto your friend – assuming that he or she feels the way you do – may not be what is best.

 Stay neutral and non-judgmental about anything your friend discloses to you about herself or himself, or his or her damaged relationship.
-Most people become self-critical or irrational in times of crisis, and may confide in you details that otherwise never would have come to light.
-It is best to remember that he or she is vulnerable right now, and that his or her feelings or responses can (and probably will) change in time.
+Most people become self-critical or irrational in times of crisis and may confide in you details that otherwise never would have come to light.
+It is best to remember that he or she is vulnerable right now, and that his or her feelings or responses can (and probably will) change over time.

 Keep your friend on good social footing by getting him or her out of the house.
 At some point during separation, it is common for parties to go through some form of depression; isolating himself or herself is a sign that this is happening.
 It’s a normal emotion, but to prevent your friend from becoming more withdrawn, make sure to keep him or her active.
 If you live far away, keep in touch via email, text, or phone calls, so that he or she knows you are still present in his or her life.

 If your friend has children, you can offer to be there physically for the exchange, if warranted.
-The presence of a third party can make an enormous difference in behavior during pickups and drop offs.
+The presence of a third party can make an enormous difference in behavior during pickups and drop-offs.

 Taking the practical route

 Part of separation and divorce means one of the parties will be moving out of the marital residence.
 The thought of packing all of your belongings, finding a moving company, and securing a new place to live can be overwhelming for anyone.
 This, along with everything else that comes with divorce, may cause your loved one to feel like he or she is drowning.
 Help your friend locate resources to make this transition easier.
 Try making a list of apartments that fit the criteria your friend would prefer, or help with a yard sale if the couple needs to sell the home and belongings.
-You could offer to babysit or pet sit on a weekend, so your friend can take care of errands or appointments.
+You could offer to babysit or pet sits on a weekend, so your friend can take care of errands or appointments.

 If you see that your friend is struggling, suggest that he or she seek out a therapist who specializes in divorce.
 Talking through certain issues with friends is an immense help, but unless you are a licensed professional, you have a limited amount of assistance to offer.
 You could also be putting your own mental health at risk by trying to take on every problem that your friend is going through.